joeygaskin/3.2-choose-goose/README.md

-#3.2-Choose-Goose
+#3.2-Choose-Goose (JavaScript Practice)

-This project was my first using javascript to create a functional form.
+This project was my first using JavaScript to create a functional form.
 It was also my first exposure to document.querySelector and .addEventEventListener's.
 All in all, its quite simple but great for practice.

 ![Choose-Goose](img/screen.png)